nateusse/books/chapter1/README.md

     - Money is not buying functionality

 # Conclusion
+Overconfident is a problem:

 - Overconfident to do clean architecture later is bad.
-Rush to market force to stay ahead, no time to fix mistakes
-- Good code, clean, well-design matters
+Rush to market force to stay ahead, no time to fix mistakes.
+Good code, clean, well-design matters since the beggining

-- Messy code __DON'T__ increase productivity first and slows developers later, is always bad.
+- Overconfident that messy code increases productivity first and slows developers later is bad.
 Bugs never sleep or relents
-    - Jason Gorman experiment.
+    - Jason Gorman experiment with his code.
 Slowest TDD day was faster than faster non-TDD day.
-TDD was 10% faster.
+TDD was 10% faster

-- Start over from scratch the system and redesign is not good, overconfidence to believe this time will be different,  turns everything in a mess again
+-Overconfident that start over from scratch and redesign the system is bad.
+Overconfidence overlook messy practices that will be repeated